 Florida Statute, Chapter 553.77(1)(b), requires the Commission to make a continual study of the Florida Building Code and related laws and on a triennial basis report findings and recommendations to the Legislature for provisions of law that should be changed.
 The Commission conducted the first assessment in 2005 and effected changes to the System as a result of the assessment process.
 2011 will mark the ten-year anniversary since the Florida Building Code became effective, and the Commission is initiating a comprehensive assessment of the Building Code System with recommendations being developed by the Commission's Building Code System Assessment Ad Hoc Committee.
-Public input will be a major component of the assessment process and an on-line Survey in addition to multiple public comment opportunities will be an important part of the Commission's analysis of the Building Code System.
+Public input will be a major component of the assessment part of the Commission's analysis of the Building Code System.
 The Commission's recommendations will be a major component of their Report to the 2012 Legislature.
-Additional detail is included as "Appendix G" of this Report.

-(Appendix G-Building Code System Assessment Ad Hoc Project)
+(Appendix G-Building Code System Assessment Ad Hoc)